-- 1 1/3 cups milk
+- 1 ⅓ cups milk

 - 4 large eggs

-- 2 1/2 tbsp honey or maple syrup
+- 2 ½ tablespoons honey or maple syrup

-- 1/3 tsp salt
+- ⅓ teaspoon salt

 - 12 slices cinnamon raisin bread

-- 4 tbsp butter
+- 4 tablespoon butter

 - Place slices of bread on a baking sheet lined with a cooling rack.
 Turn oven to 375 and put bread in to toast as the oven preheats.
-Toast the bread for about 10 minutes, or until lightly browned and turn over to brown the opposite side.
-Meanwhile, whisk together milk, eggs, honey, and salt until well combined.
+Toast the bread for about 10 minutes, or until lightly browned and turn over to brown the opposite side, about 3 minutes more.
+Remove from oven.

-- Dip each slice of bread in the egg mixture and let soak for 30 seconds per side.
-Take out of the egg and place back on the baking sheet lined with a cooling rack.
-Let bread sit for an additional 2 minutes.
-Heat a skillet to medium heat with a little bit of butter.
-Once the bread has been soaked and has rested on the baking sheet, place in skillet and cook until golden brown on each side.
+- Heat a non-stick skillet to medium heat with a little bit of butter.
+Once the bread has been soaked and has rested on the baking sheet, place each slice in skillet and cook until golden brown on each side.
 Transfer to a separate baking sheet and repeat with remaining bread.

 - Once all of the bread has been browned, place the entire baking sheet into the oven and bake uncovered for an additional 8 minutes.
 Serve immediately.